By: Larry Milan

 - Community action: This ensures our diversity, equity and inclusion work has a broader impact on our community.
 We are committed to partnering with external organizations to address health equity and all factors that influence child health outcomes.

 Our overarching goal is for Connecticut Children’s to be a place where we all feel respected, a sense of belonging, and empowered to be the best we can be in service to our mission and each other.

-The Framework also calls for improvements through four other pillars: governance and leadership; compliance and issue resolution; retention and engagement; and analytics and metrics.
+The Framework also calls for improvements through five other pillars: healthcare inequities, governance and leadership; compliance and issue resolution; retention and engagement; and analytics and metrics.